Signed in as:

 Rev. Linda Brewer was ordained for a Counseling Ministry in 1975 in North Carolina.
 She founded the Kindred Center there in 1980 with a mission to create a supportive environment in which people together could transform their lives.
 She was a member of the Unity Church for 19 years before moving to Utah and joining the Center in 2002.
 She was licensed as a Practitioner in 2007.

 After twenty-five years in her Counseling ministry, Linda was called to a new ministry and served for fifteen years as a hospital and hospice Chaplain until she retired in January of 2019.
-She has been a regular speaker at the Center since retiring and also serves on the Ministry Council as the Sunday Service Coordinator.
+She serves on the Ministry Council as the Sunday Service Coordinator.

 Rev. Brian Diggs has over 20 years of experience leading United Methodist congregations and non-profit organizations into deeper action and commitment to mission.